Are you ready for suicide by cop?

-An SBC incident can happen to any cop, at any time, on any shift.
+A suicide-by-cop (SBC) incident – where a subject deliberately provokes police into killing him – can happen to any cop, at any time, on any shift.
 Cops will make every effort to end an SBC situation nonviolently, but sometimes the suicidal subject will not allow that outcome.
 Like everything else you might encounter on patrol, an SBC is something for which you must prepare.

-Interested in getting the opinion of an officer who is also a clinical psychologist, I recently connected with Dr. John Azar-Dickens, a licensed Clinical Psychologist and sworn law enforcement officer with the Rome (Ga.)
+Interested in getting the opinion of an officer who is also a clinical psychologist, I connected with Dr. John Azar-Dickens, a licensed clinical psychologist and sworn law enforcement officer with the Rome (Ga.)
 Police Department.

 Azar-Dickens told me that in addition to scenario-based tactical training, officers must also do scenario-based visual imagery.